Most of the rides I remember best didn’t have a goal.

 Just movement for the sake of movement.

-That kind of freedom is harder to find than it should be.
-Most of life feels like it’s meant to be seen, shared, or judged.
+Most of life now feels like it needs to be documented or shared.
 Riding just to get lost removes all of that.

 You don’t owe anyone an explanation.